WurmWillem/Rox/README.md

 <H2>Features</H2>

-- Beautiful Dutch keywords 🇳🇱 (wellus, nietus, ...)
+- Beautiful Dutch keywords 🇳🇱 (wellus, nietus, laat, ...)
 - Memory safe, as it is written in 100% safe Rust
-- Extensive expressions
+- Expressive expressions
   - Arithmetic with proper precedence rules
     - Operators supported are +, -, *, /, (),